 Just as Timmy navigated the dark tunnel and then reentered the light, we can refocus on the Savior after dark spiritual moments.

 As I prayed, God reminded me He had walked with me and led me through the wilderness.
 Our wildernesses are God’s way of breaking our known paths.
-He carries us through some of the most challenging paths that we have ever traveled, but everyone must go the same way.
-He shows us how to keep our eyes on Him and how to maintain humility, how to endure testing, and how to endure His examination.
+He carries us through some of the most challenging paths we have ever traveled, but everyone must go the same way.
+He shows us how to keep our eyes on Him, maintain humility, endure testing, and endure His examination.

 Father God, I thank You for the reminder to keep going regardless of uncertainty.
-Help me not to stop, turn around, or forget how You have led us in times past.
+So, help me not to stop, turn around, or forget how You have led me in the past.
 Help me never to lose sight of Your vision for me.
-Teach me never to become distracted by the blessings or fall back to the known path which leads to destruction.
+Teach me never to become distracted by the blessings or fall back to the known path that leads to destruction.
 In Jesus’ name, amen.

 Copyright 2021: Refocus: Charles E. Maldon, Jr.: All Rights Reserved